Sunday, June 16, 2024

 Bee Chu, my wife's former classmate in CHIJ BP took us for breakfast before we proceeded to driving back to BP on 29.05.2024.
 Bee Chu had just returned two days earlier from UK after spending two months holidaying with her family in UK and some European countries.

-She was indeed a very generous person.
-She presented gift items which she bought in her Europe trip to both my wife and my MIL.
+Bee Chu has always been a very generous person.
+She presented gift items which she bought in her recent Europe trip to both my wife and my MIL.

 Before the meal, I posed for a group photo with the attendees.
 This time I did not join in their makan session because I needed to take my MIL to visit her relatives in one of the housing estates in BP.

-Ever since I got to know some of them in their first grand Class 70 reunion on 28.02.2015, I have been invited to join in some of their gatherings that coincided with our visits to BP or Singapore.
+Ever since I got to know some of them in their first grand Class 70 reunion on 28.02.2015, I have been invited to join in some of their gatherings, especially whenever our visits happened to coincide with theirs in Batu Pahat or Singapore.

 My wife and I were invited in Singapore to have lunch at the